mariannacao/oscar-scrape/README.md

 - all errors and activities are logged to `scraper.log` for debugging purposes
 - notifications can be received on both your phone and laptop through discord
 - if the script crashes, it will automatically restart after 5 seconds
+- you'll need your own server to run this continuously